AckerApple/rjon/README.md

       "port": 8080,
       "description": "",
       "notes": [""],
-      "headers": {}//global headers meant for all requests }
+      "headers": {"name": "value"},//headers meant for all requests to this host "routes": {}//routes limited to only this host
+    }
   ],
-  "name":""//save-reference
+  "headers": {"name": "value"},//global headers meant for all requests "name":""//save-reference
 }
 ```